zn3x/castmedia/README.md

 - Icecast metadata updates and broadcast.
 - Configuring server resources via a single configuration file.
 - JSON API for administration and server/mount/user stats.
-- Updates without downtime (without TLS).
+- Updates without downtime (TLS is supported under Linux).
 - Possibility to use YellowPages directories